corda/samples/observable-states/README.md

 * By piggy-backing on `FinalityFlow`
 * By distributing the transaction manually

 The two approaches are functionally identical.
-In this CorDapp, the seller runs the `TradeAndReport` flow to:

-* Create a new `HighlyRegulatedState` via a transaction
+In this CorDapp, the seller runs the `TradeAndReport` flow to create a new `HighlyRegulatedState`.
+Then we can see that the seller will:

-* Distribute the state to the buyer and the state regulator using `FinalityFlow`
+* Distribute the state to the buyer and the `state regulator` using `FinalityFlow`
-* Distribute the state to the national regulator manually using the `ReportManually` flow
+* Distribute the state to the `national regulator` manually using the `ReportManually` flow

 # Pre-requisites: